-Here are the steps your coach or instructor will take you through.
-Don’t worry, getting on isn’t all about strength.
-The first few times you’ll feel like getting on is a struggle.
-But, you’ll soon learn to use your balance to help you spring into the saddle.Continue to 2 of 6 below.
+Getting on isn’t all about strength.
+The first few times, it will feel like getting on is a struggle.
+Soon, you will learn to use your balance to help you spring into the saddle.

-Check Your Equipment Before You Get OnContinue to 3 of 6 below.
+Check Your Equipment Before You Get On

 Stand Beside the Horse

-If you face backwards turn the stirrup clockwise towards you.
+If you face backward, turn the stirrup clockwise towards you.
 If you face front, turn the stirrup a half a turn counter-clockwise.
-This is so you don't end up with the leather or fender uncomfortably twisted under your leg once you are seated.Continue to 4 of 6 below.
+Taking a moment to position the stirrup ensures you do not end up with the leather or fender uncomfortably twisted under your leg once you are seated.

-Get in Position to Get OnLift your left foot into the stirrup so the ball of your foot is resting comfortably on the bottom of the stirrup.
-You already have the reins and tuft of mane grasped in your left hand and your right hand will now grasp the cantle of your saddle.
-Your right leg will be balancing your weight and ready to spring.Continue to 5 of 6 below.
+Lift your left foot into the stirrup, so the ball of your foot is resting comfortably on the bottom of the stirrup.
+You should have the reins and tuft of mane grasped in your left hand; your right hand will now grab the cantle of your saddle.
+Your right leg will be balancing your weight and ready to spring.

 As you become balanced over the horse's withers, let go with your right hand, moving it up to grasp the reins.
-At the same time, swing your free (right leg if you're mounting on the traditional side) leg up and over the cantle of the saddle.
-Be sure to lift your leg high enough that you don't kick your horse in the haunch or hit your leg on the back of the saddle.
+At the same time, swing your free leg (right leg, if you're mounting on the traditional side) up and over the saddle's cantle.
+Lift your leg high enough that you don't kick your horse in the haunch or hit your leg on the back of the saddle.
 Settle gently into the saddle.
-Coming down with a thud will be uncomfortable for your horse and may even startle it.Continue to 6 of 6 below.
+Coming down with a thud is uncomfortable for your horse and may even startle it.

 Arrange Your Reins and Stirrups

 Arrange the reins so that you are holding them properly.
-Some people like to use their right hand to turn the stirrup leather so finding the stirrup is easier.
-Or, use your toe to find the off side stirrup and place your foot in the stirrup so the ball of the foot is resting comfortably.
+Some people like to use their right hand to turn the stirrup leather, so finding the stirrup is easier.
+Or, use your toe to find the offside stirrup and place your foot in the stirrup, so the ball of the foot is resting comfortably.
 You are now ready to ask your horse to walk.